shubh-iiit/GitaVerse-AI-Chatbot/README.md

 # GitaVerse: Intelligent Bhagavad Gita Chatbot

- GitaVerse is a state-of-the-art AI-powered chatbot designed specifically for deep, context-aware Q&A on the Bhagavad Gita.
+ GitaVerse-AI is a state-of-the-art AI-powered chatbot designed specifically for deep, context-aware Q&A on the Bhagavad Gita.
 Leveraging advanced Retrieval-Augmented Generation (RAG), scalable vector search with ChromaDB Cloud, and the blazing-fast Groq LLM, this project demonstrates expertise in modern NLP, cloud infrastructure, and full-stack development.
 The solution is engineered for reliability, scalability, and an intuitive user experience—making it a valuable resource for students, scholars, and spiritual seekers alike.

 ---

 ## Why GITA-GPT?

 Traditional search tools and static Q&A bots often fail to capture the nuanced wisdom of the Bhagavad Gita.
-GITA-GPT bridges this gap by combining:
+GitaVerse-AI bridges this gap by combining:

 - **Semantic Understanding:** Uses vector embeddings to understand the true meaning behind user queries, not just keywords.
 - **Contextual Retrieval:** Surfaces the most relevant verses and explanations, even for complex or open-ended questions.